dratzke/omnia_hackathon_2/README.md

 ### Game Controls
 When playing the game there are 5 different actions you can perform.
-(You can apply them in parallel)
+(You can apply them in parallel) In the game world, there are orange glowing cubes.
+If you touch them, your marble will experience greatly increased gravity.
+The goal 'line' is represented by a black transparent cube on the last road block, touching it counts as crossing the ginish line.

 CLient:
 ```